 When the jaw joint is not working properly, it can cause a variety of problems that affect your entire body.
 TMD is typically treated using the principles of neuromuscular dentistry, a field of dentistry that focuses on attending to alignment issues in your jaw and bite.

-St. Joseph’s neuromuscular dentist Dr. Sven Erickson was trained thoroughly on TMD treatment during his time at the Las Vegas Institute of Advanced Dental Studies, the premier neuromuscular dentistry training institution in the nation.
-As a result, he is able to utilize his jaw joint knowledge to relieve many of the symptoms caused by TMD.
+St. Joseph’s neuromuscular dentist Dr. Andrea Godawa was trained thoroughly on TMD treatment.
+As a result, she is able to utilize jaw joint knowledge to relieve many of the symptoms caused by TMD.

 People with TMD may experience a wide range of symptoms that affect the head, neck, shoulders, arms, and back.
 Because the jaw joint connects to a variety of other areas like the facial muscles, neck muscles, tendons, and upper-body nerve bundles, even a small problem with your TMJ can have wide-reaching effects.
 Symptoms of TMD include: